Vivek-04022001/documentation/plone.app.dexterity/behaviors/testing-behaviors.md

 To do this, you will need to setup the behavior in your test.
 There is an example of this kind of test in the `collective.cover` product.
 There is a behavior that adds the capability for the cover page to refresh itself.
-The test checks if the behavior is not yet enabled, enables the behavior, check its effect, and then disables it again.
+The test checks if the behavior isn't yet enabled, enables the behavior, check its effect, and then disables it again.

 ```python
 # -*- coding: utf-8 -*-